ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 > Unity provides several ways to track time, each useful in different situations:
 > - `Time.timeScale` : a Unity property that controls the speed at which time progresses in the game.
 It essentially scales how fast everything that depends on `Time.time` or `Time.deltaTime` updates.
 > - `Time.time` : The total number of seconds since the game started.
 It includes any time scaling (like slowing down the game with `Time.timeScale`).
 This is commonly used for continuous animations, like cycling light colors or oscillating intensity.
 > - `Time.unscaledTime` : Similar to `Time.time`, but ignores `Time.timeScale`.
-Use this when you want something to animate or progress even if the game is paused or slowed, such as UI effects or background lights.
+Use this when you want something to animate or progress, even if the game is paused or slowed, such as UI effects or background lights.
 > - `Time.deltaTime` : The time (in seconds) since the last frame.
 This is typically used to make motion or changes frame-rate independent, e.g., moving objects smoothly or interpolating values per frame.
 > - `Time.unscaledDeltaTime` : Like `Time.deltaTime`, but ignores time scaling, useful for smooth motion in UI or effects during slow motion or pause.
 >